kyma-project/istio/docs/user/migration/external-name-alias.md

 Creating a ServiceEntry, has no effect despite upgrade notes for 1.21.
 Routing to the Service of type ExternalName which alias other type of Service also will not work.
 Instead, it has to point to the actual host that is being aliased by the Service of type ExternalName.
-With [PR](https://github.com/istio/istio/pull/52589) merged, VirtualService should be able to point to the Service of type ExternalName for the internal mesh traffic.

 The following configuration will not work: